Sousastep/sousastep/SousaFX/.docs/_sources/content/octaver.rst.txt

 |

-4. An octave synth put together by `Alexander Panos <https://alexanderpanos.com/about>`_ and modified by moi.
+4. An octave synth made with help from `Alexander Panos <https://alexanderpanos.com/about>`_

 .. image:: media/octavecustom.webp
    :width: 50%